 Loan options are available through the Waterbury Development Corporation for business projects in the city.
 Funding is typically used for equipment, working capital, leasehold improvements, purchase of buildings or land, renovations, or debt refinancing.

 The WBDC Equity Grant Program regularly offers grants of between $2,500 and $10,000 to women-owned small businesses in Connecticut.
-A new round of grants will be opened in April 2021.

 Community development financial institutions direct funding to economically distressed communities in an effort to support economic growth and opportunities.
 Programs often support initiatives such as affordable housing, energy efficiency improvements, and small business startups or expansions.